 In past years and still today in many companies, women who are pregnant or even considering the possibility often find themselves being subjected to harassment or in some cases being demoted or losing their jobs.
 Although federal law does offer protection to these workers under the Pregnancy Discrimination Act, that does not stop some employers from finding ways to force pregnant workers from their companies.
 If you have found yourself in this position, you should not allow your employer to get away with these violations of federal law.
-Since you do have the law on your side and many options available to you, hold your employer accountable for their actions by speaking to an employment attorney Los Angeles.
+Since you do have the law on your side and many options available to you, hold your employer accountable for their actions by speaking to an employment attorney in Los Angeles.

 Legal Protection for Pregnants

 When you are pregnant and still on the job, federal law allows you the right to work adjustments that will still allow you to safely do your job without posing a risk to your pregnancy.
 However, your employer may not see it this way, and thus attempt to remove you from your job entirely due to your pregnancy.
 If you do not know your rights and protect them in these situations, your employer may get away with a clear violation of federal law.
 Rather than let this happen, choose to have a consultation with attorneys at Mann Elias, where you can speak to a pregnancy discrimination lawyer Los Angeles employees trust.